-The field area under construction at the Port of Rauma will expand the area of the port by five hectares.
-The expansion contract, which began in September 2019, includes both onshore and offshore construction.
+The field area under construction at the Port of Rauma expanded the area of the port by five hectares.
+The expansion contract, which began in September 2019, included both onshore and offshore construction.

-“The expansion will be implemented through seaward rock-filling in the Ulko-Petäjäs area.
-A total of around 800,000 m3 of blasted rock will be brought to the site for the filling work by barge and truck,” says Project Manager Juha Seppälä.
+“The expansion was implemented through seaward rock-filling in the Ulko-Petäjäs area.
+A total of around 800,000 m3 of blasted rock was brought to the site for the filling work by barge and truck,” says Project Manager Juha Seppälä.

-A speciality of the filling work is the use of a protective screen to prevent turbidity of the water during dredging.
-June and July are particularly ‘protected’: during this time, the water must not be turbid at all.
+A speciality of the filling work was the use of a protective screen to prevent turbidity of the water during dredging.
+June and July were particularly ‘protected’: during this time, the water must not be turbid at all.

-The contract includes dredging of contaminated soil and clay in the area as well as surface, drainage, illumination and landscaping work on the constructed and compacted rock-fill area.
-The expansion will also require a fairway modification and sea marks.
+The contract included dredging of contaminated soil and clay in the area as well as surface, drainage, illumination and landscaping work on the constructed and compacted rock-fill area.
+The expansion also required a fairway modification and sea marks.

-Deep compaction and rock-filling work are currently being carried out, following the construction of noise barriers, green walls and public utility services.
-The project will be completed by the end of October.
+The contract also included deep compaction and rock-filling work, the construction of noise barriers, green walls and public utility services.
+The project was completed at the beginning of December 2021.

 The Petäjäs area has been planned and constructed for ten years now.

 “The long-term development project required a lot of planning and the reconciliation of various issues, in order to achieve the best possible outcome,” explains Seppälä.